 - Promote gender-responsive Humanitarian Programme Cycle processes.

-- Prevent and respond to SGBV in emergencies.
+- Prevent and respond to GBV in emergencies.

 - Strengthen inter-agency partnerships on gender-equality programming.